All Products

 Cause 1: Data of an excessive number of partitions is read.

 Solution: Optimize SQL statements to reduce the number of partitions.
-For example, you can perform partition pruning, filter out partitions from which data does not need to be read, and split large jobs into smaller jobs.
+For example, you can perform partition pruning, filter out partitions from which data does not need to be read, and split large jobs into small jobs.
 For more information about how to determine whether partition pruning takes effect in SQL statements and common scenarios in which partition pruning fails, see Check whether partition pruning is effective.

 Cause 2: Excessive small files are generated.
 Small files are generated in the following scenarios: